Macroscopic Stochastic Thermodynamics: Macroscopic fluctuations

 When comparing \eqref{hamilton_eq} with \eqref{macro_dcdt}, we recognize that the solution $\pi(t)=0$, giving $\mathcal{A}=0$, corresponds to the deterministic trajectories.
 This suggests that small fluctuations around the deterministic behavior are characterized by small values of $\pi(t)$.
 In particular, Gaussian fluctuations around each deterministic solution can be obtained by expanding the action \eqref{action} around $\pi(t)=0$ and $c(t)=\mathcal{x}(t)$ to quadratic order in $\pi(t)$ and $\varrho(t) := c(t)-\mathcal{x}(t)$, respectively:

 This approximation holds only for times much shorter than the escape time from a basin of attraction, which will be discussed in Sec. \ref{sec:bounds_kappa}.
-It is equivalent to the first order in van Kampen's system size expansion \cite{vanKampen}, known as linear noise approximation \cite{thomas2015}.
-The action \eqref{Action_Gaussian} corresponds to the linear Langevin equation with Gaussian additive noise
+It is equivalent to the first order in van Kampen's system size expansion {of \eqref{MEpc}} \cite{vanKampen}, known as linear noise approximation \cite{thomas2015}.
+The action \eqref{Action_Gaussian} {contains the scaled generator